gopal1cloud/ai-autonomous-operations-portfolio/CONTENT-ROADMAP.md

 Publish Date: 2026-06-16

----

-## Scheduled

 ### Post #4

 Human-in-the-Loop Controls Are Not a Weakness

-Status: Scheduled

 Publish Date: 2026-06-18

 ---

-## Backlog
+## Scheduled

 ### Post #5

 Telemetry-Driven Intelligence for Autonomous Operations

-Status: Idea
+Status: To be scheduled

+Publish Date: -

 ### Post #6

 Governance for AI Agents

-Status: Idea
+Status: To be scheduled

+Publish Date: -

+---

+## Backlog

 ### Post #7